wangyu09/exkaldi/README.md

 | __ExKaldi srilm__         | 14.42        | 13.05       | 13.67       | 14.30       | 14.53       |
 | __ExKaldi kenlm__         | 14.39        | 12.75       | 12.75       | 12.70       | __12.25__   |

 2, The phone error rate (PER) of various GMM-HMM-based systems.
-All these systems are trained with TIMIT train dataset and tested with TIMIT test dataset.
+All these systems are trained with TIMIT _train_ dataset and tested with TIMIT _test_ dataset.
 The Language model backend used in ExKaldi is KenLM.
 From the results, we can know than KenLm is avaliable to optimize the language model.
-And what's more, with ExKaldi, we cherry-picked the N-grams by testing the perplexity and it improved the performance of ASR system.
+And what's more, with ExKaldi, we cherry-picked the N-grams model by testing the perplexity and it improved the performance of ASR system.

 |                           | __mono__  | __tri1__ | __tri2__ | __tri3__ |
 | :-----------------------: | :-------: | :------: | :------: | :------: |